 Delivery of the MSM rectification works should be completed so as to maintain Essential Energy's flexibility and capacity to respond to unforeseeable events and to accomplish planned business as usual activities.
 This includes consideration of the use of external contractors where appropriate to reduce the internal resourcing constraint, albeit at a cost.
 A combination of internal and external resources has also been considered to meet compliance requirements while minimising the expenditure impacts of the use of contractors, and associated training and management requirements.

-Essential Energy's preferred solution to address the identified need is Option 5 - to rectify all non-compliant sites by FY29 using a combination of internal and external resourcing.
+Essential Energy's preferred solution to address the identified need is Option 5 -to rectify all noncompliant sites by Financial year 2029 using a combination of internal and external resourcing.